Need

 Parent Power This project encourages parents to stay connected to their child's school progress by using Charlotte Mecklenburg School's tool called Power School.
 Power School allows parents to view school attendance, grades and so much more.
 Students do better when they know that their parent is watching.
 This project also assists with food support and community resources.

-Bright Hopes Connect III We provided snack incentives to Billingsville Elementary, Cotswold Elementary, Rama Road Elementary and McClintock Middle school to support them with encouraging responsible behavior, good attendance and or student success activities.
-We also provided food support to families during school winter break.
+Bright Hopes Connect III We provide snacks and incentives to Grier Heights families and students as well as learning support and activities to identified elementary schools.
+This energy encourages responsible behavior, good attendance, and student success activities.
+We provide food support and information to families during school winter break.
 School meals are not available during winter break.
-Many of our community’s working poor struggle to provide food to their family when school is not in session.
+Many of our community’s working poor struggle to provide food for their family when school is not in session.
 No child should go to bed hungry.

 My Best Me Project